The Left (Bulgaria): Ideology

-According to the Stand Up.BG leader Maya Manolova, the political crisis can be overcome with a united and strong left.
-According to Manolova, The Left positions itself as an alternative to the right "pole of war" (represented by GERB–SDS and PP–DB) and opposes sending weapons to Ukraine, supporting the course of President Rumen Radev.
+Stand Up.BG leader Maya Manolova believed that the political crisis could be overcome with a united and strong left.
+According to Manolova, The Left positions itself as an alternative to the right "pole of war" (represented by GERB–SDS and PP–DB) and opposes sending weapons to Ukraine, supporting the views of President Rumen Radev.

-The new coalition will prioritize incomes, prices, countering monopolies and corruption.
-The union will insist on an increase in the minimum wage and that there are no Bulgarians below the poverty line.
+The new coalition prioritizes incomes, prices, countering monopolies and corruption.
+The union insists upon an increase in the minimum wage and that there are no Bulgarians below the poverty line.

 According to members of the coalition, it was created to consolidate the voices of the left forces, "so that they do not have to vote for other political formations just because, until recently, the ruling party of the left does not correspond to their ideas of how the left should look in Bulgaria."

-The coalition criticizes the Bulgarian Socialist Party of Korneliya Ninova, saying that the BSP is "not able to raise the flag of the left" and has stopped dealing with important issues, become only concerned with itself, and that the way out of this will be a change in the leadership of the party.
+The coalition has criticized the Bulgarian Socialist Party of Korneliya Ninova, saying that the BSP is "not able to raise the flag of the left" and has stopped dealing with important issues, become only concerned with itself, and that the way out of this will be a change in the leadership of the party.
 One day before coalition formation, 11 February, the BSP congress was held, at which Korneliya Ninova was re-elected and part of her opponents were expelled from the party.
 According to The Left, Ninova refused to join coalition talks.